linclab/linclab_utils/README.md

 ## Installation
 - Code is written in `python 3`.
 - Requirements are listed under `requirements.txt`.
+- To use a **local, editable version**, you can download the repository, and either:
-- If desired, install using `setup.py`, by running `pip install [-e] .`
+    - install from `setup.py`, by running `pip install -e .`
+    or
-- Alternatively, use modules locally.
+    - use the module locally.
-&nbsp;
+- To use a **fixed version**, you can either:
+    - install with `pip install git+https://github.com/linclab/linclab_utils.git`
+    or
+    - download the repository and install from `setup.py`, by running `pip install .` &nbsp;

 ## Contributions
-- Team members are free to contribute to the utilities.
+- Team members are encouraged to contribute to the utilities.
 - Extensions and bug fixes are encouraged, though maintaining backwards compatibility is best, when possible.
-- Please document any code you add, and update `requirements.txt` if needed.
+- Please document any code you add, and update `requirements.txt`, if needed.
 - If you wish to make personalized tweaks, don't hesitate to create your own branch or fork the repository.
 &nbsp;